-All Year 12 students will need to attend a year level camp near the start of Term 4.
+All Year 12 students will need to attend a year level camp.
+The camp will either be near the end of Term 3 or near the start of Term 4.
 This camp is all about experiencing a range of different cultural activities as well as learning some key life skills.
 Students will spend three days together improving their relationships and getting to know those they don't usually mix with.
 There will also be several experiences that will push them out of their comfort zones.
 The contribution donation will be \$100 for this camp.